 19.01 When required by the employer to wear uniforms they shall be supplied by the employer, the cost of which shall be equally shared by the employer and the employee.
-When required by the employer to wear approved safety footwear the employee shall purchase same and will be compensated at 50% of the value of the purchase up to a maximum of \$75.
-It will be the employee's responsibility to maintain the uniform.
+Safety boots will be covered up to the amount of two hundred and fifty dollars (\$250) with proof of receipts on an annual basis.

+ARTICLE 20 ADMINISTRATION FUNDS

-ARTICLE 20 MANAGEMENT ADMINISTRATION FUND
+MANAGEMENT ADMINISTRATION FUND

-20.01 The Employer will contribute sixteen cents (\$0.16) for every hour worked by a journeyman or apprentice under the terms of this Agreement
+20.01 The Employer will contribute twenty cents (\$0.20) for every hour worked by ajourneyman or apprentice under the terms of this Agreement.

-These monies shall be paid to the Mechanical Contractors Association of New Brunswick Inc., its successors or assigns.
+These monies shall be paid to the Mechanical Contractors Association of NewBrunswick Inc., its successors or assigns.